-The board of supervisors may issue permits to parties operating vehicles of excessive size and weight for travel on roads under the board's jurisdiction [lowa Code §321E.1].
-The board should consult lowa Code chapter 321E for the limits on size, weight, time, distances, and methods of movement within which the board may issue permits [lowa Code §321E.1].
+The board of supervisors may issue permits to parties operating vehicles of excessive size and weight for travel on roads under the board's jurisdiction [lowa Code §321E.2].
+The board should consult lowa Code chapter 321E for the limits on size, weight, time, distances, and methods of movement within which the board may issue permits [lowa Code §321E.2].

 Annual, multi-trip, and single-trip permits shall be issued by the authority responsible for the maintenance of the system of highways or streets.
 However, the department may issue permits on primary road extensions in cities in conjunction with movements on the rural primary road system.
-The department may issue an all-system permit under Iowa Code §321E.8 which is valid for movements on all highways or streets under the jurisdiction of either the state or those local authorities which have indicated in writing to the department those streets or highways for which an all-system permit is not valid.
-The department may issue annual permits pursuant to Iowa Code §321E.8A valid only for operation on non-interstate highways in counties stipulated in the permit.
+The department may issue annual permits under Iowa Code §321E.8.